rohan-varma/rohan-varma.github.io/_posts/2019-1-02-Phone-Usage.md

     1685 minutes in highest-usage week, 580 minutes in lowest-usage week

 This is pretty interesting - it looks like my phone usage clustered around the 700-900 minute range for many weeks, with frequent spikes up to the 1100+ minute range in a couple of the weeks.
-My highest-usage week was a whopping 1685 minutes, which 28 hours, or more than an entire day of the week spent solely on my phone.
+My highest-usage week was a whopping 1685 minutes, or over 28 hours, or more than an entire day of the week spent solely on my phone.
 Finally, let's move on to monthly usage.

 ```python